 Matt has over 10 years’ experience as a CIPS qualified procurement Consultant, successfully managing the procurement process for numerous major hospital development projects.
 Matt is adept at getting the best technical and commercial outcomes through his relationship building and negotiation approach, and brings an enhanced level of strategic analysis in his identification of the most suitable procurement options for any given project.

-With a broad knowledge and experience of coordinating the delivery of health service planning, health facility planning and equipment procurement projects, Simon has a comprehensive understanding of the journey from determining the demand for healthcare to delivering its supply.
-With a solid background in project management, he is accomplished at bringing together a multitude of stakeholders to deliver complex programmes of facility design and development work.
+With a broad knowledge and experience of coordinating the delivery of healthcare planning, design and equipment procurement projects, Simon has a comprehensive understanding of the journey from determining the demand for healthcare to delivering its supply.
+With excellent technical knowledge and a strong background in project management, he is accomplished at bringing together a multitude of stakeholders to deliver complex programmes of healthcare facility design and development work.

 Hannah is an experienced healthcare analyst with skills in modelling and data analysis.
 Her strengths lie in bringing structure to business problems, using analytical techniques to improve business decisions and communicating solutions effectively.